Link Search Menu Expand Document

 }

-To merge all the rows, use the MergeAll method.
+To merge multiple rows, use the MergeAll method.

 var people = GetPeople(100);